lengfei5/CMKFit/README.md

 - [ ] Connect the general parameter boundaries (modifiable by used) and gene-specific boundaries (refine the boundaries by the gene data)

-## Initial Roadmap suggestion
-1. Code cleanup by @jiwang.
-Working code that is possible to understand and that produces correct results on existing data.
-2. Code explanation by @jiwang, just an outline of the main computational steps.
-3. Code review by @Pål Westermark, I will try my best to understand the code.
-I will then do the tidyverse style conversion, as far as this is possible.
-This will facilitate future code publication/package creation.
-4. Formal specification of Gaussian mode, presumably by @felix, everyone decides where this goes into the existing code.
-Here, @jiwang might if necessary do small modifications so that this is a simple matter
-5. Package creation – @Pål Westermark could create a skeleton
-6. Package completion – @Laura @felix @jiwang @Pål Westermark this includes
-  - documentation
-  - vignette
-  - unit tests
-  - inclusion of data sets
-allocation of tasks to persons to be determined ...

-### Script showing usage
-#### run_modelFitting_forAll.R
-**The script mainly show the usage of the package**

-- install required R packages in case they are absent
-  - `R/configure.R`

-- Important data table, time points, pre-mRNA and mRNA lengths...

-- Estimate scaling factors for each sample (e.g. 48 samples in our case), dispersion parameter for each time point (e.g. 12 time points in our case) and store all those parameters in a so-called MDfitDataSet object (S3 class)

-  `MDfitDataSet(P, M, length.P, length.M, zt, fitType.dispersion = "local")`

-- Run the main function after specifying the parameters

-  `make.fits.with.all.models.for.one.gene.remove.outliers(mds, gene.index, debug, outliers.removal, identifiablity.analysis.gamma)`
-  in `R/fitting_degradation_do_stepbystep.R`

-- Compare the output with the origin code

 ### Data processing function
 #### MDfitDataSet(P, M, length.P, length.M, zt, fitType.dispersion = "local")